 We need therefore to turn this situation around by replacing resentment and pain with positive emotions.
 Next time you find yourself ruminating, don’t try to suppress your thoughts, because you’ll only find it rebounds, and you’ll ruminate even more.
 Allow the thoughts to arise but stand back from them as if they are nothing to do with you.

-It’s like picking up a pebble from the beach.
-You could try examining it from different angles, then when you’re done, put it back down.
+It’s like picking up a pebble.
+Try examining one from different angles, then when you’re done, put it back down.
 This approach derives from a treatment approach called acceptance and commitment therapy (ACT).
 The principles, as you may have guessed, are rooted in mindfulness.

 Positive feelings are altogether different.
 They help us to feel expansive, to come up with new ideas and possibilities and to consider opportunities rather than problems.
 So how do we go about moving from one state of affairs to another?

 Worry and anxiety tend to come with something of a fixed mindset.
-You must believe you have it within you to change or your stubbornness, your fixed mindset, will prevent you from achieving your goals.
+You must believe you have it within you to change or your stubbornness, your fixed mindset, will prevent you from achieving your goals and being calm.

 Psychologist Carol S. Dweck maintains that people with a fixed mindset are overly focused on performance goals and avoiding failure.
 When they achieve these goals they feel validated but can still feel anxious because it means they have to work as hard or harder to maintain the status quo.
 When these often self-imposed standards can’t be met the person feels hopeless and helpless.